Caroline Jupp: The Sci-Fi Scriptorium

-The Sci-fi Scriptorium, will be a space for writing and imagining in the town centre of Berwick, hosting workshops and inviting the public in to explore speculative forms of writing inspired by objects from the KOSB collection and Record Office.
-The project is inspired by the Lindisfarne Scriptorium and will consider what such a space could be today and in the future.
+The Sci-fi Scriptorium is a space for writing and imagining in the town centre of Berwick, hosting workshops and inviting the public in to explore speculative forms of writing inspired by objects and stories from the KOSB collection and Record Office.
+The project is inspired by the Lindisfarne Scriptorium and considers what such a space could be today and in the future.

 Monthly Sci-fi Scriptorium Book Clubs and Writing Groups have been taking place in Berwick since May 2025, discussing hot topics such as AI and climate change through speculative stories and science-fiction, as well as creative prompts, friendly chat and literary support.